lucylai96/lucylai96.github.io/ucsd.md

 I’m super excited to be joining the [Department of Cognitive Science at UCSD](https://cogsci.ucsd.edu/) as an **Assistant Teaching Professor** starting **July 2025!** If you’re a current UCSD student wondering who I am and whether you should take a course with me, you’re in the right place 😊

-As a student, I remember feeling hesitant about taking a course with a brand new professor--- _How would I know if they’re any good at teaching?_ So now that I’m the new professor, I want to introduce myself and let you know what you can expect if you end up in one of my classes! (from me as an instructor.)
+As a student, I remember feeling hesitant about taking a course with a brand new professor--- _How would I know if they’re any good at teaching?_ So now that I’m the new professor, I want to introduce myself and let you know what you can expect from me as an instructor.

 ### quick links
 [My Teaching Philosophy](https://lucylai.com/files/ucsd/lai_teaching_statement.pdf)